molily/testing-angular/end-to-end-testing.md

 });
 ```

+Here, we walk through the links and images to ensure that the URLs originate from the fake data.
+Previously, when testing against the real API, we tested the links only superficially.
+We could not test the image URLs at all.

-We do the same for the full photo spec.
+Likewise, for the full photo spec, we make the assertions more specific.

 ```typescript
 it('shows the full photo', () => {